isi-vista/structure_via_consensus/README.md

 # Towards Learning Structure via Consensus for Face Segmentation and Parsing

 This is the official repo for the Structure via Consensus for Face Segmentation and Parsing (CVPR 2020).

-For method details, please refer to
+For method details, please refer to [this pre-print version of the paper on arxiv](https://arxiv.org/abs/1911.00957).

+If you find our method useuful, please cite it as:

 ```
   @inproceedings{masi2020structure,